dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1824: Cultural erosion comes from resource exploitation.
+### T1824: Resource exploitation leads to cultural and environmental loss.

 |Support|
 |---|